 Unfortunately, you will likely find people without the relevant permits using accessible parking spaces.
 This tends to get worse during the festive period as shops get busier.
 And this brings us to another important thing that you as a permit holder should know about disability parking permits!
 Parking in an accessible space without a permit is illegal.
 They are there for permit holders exclusively.

 If you see someone without a permit using a parking space, what should you do?
 You can ask them politely first if they realise they’ve parked in a reserved spot.
 This article has some good advice on handling the situation.
 If they’re using the spot knowingly and selfishly, you can also report them to the relevant authorities.
-Just find out from your local council what the correct reporting channels are.
+These are the steps to lodging an accessible parking complaint in Australia.

 Got a disability parking permit?
 Your insurance could be cheaper